open-wc/open-wc/docs/blog/testing-workflow-for-web-components/index.md

 }
 ```

-So we tested our light and shadow dom :muscle: and our tests run clean :tada:
+So we tested our light and shadow dom 💪 and our tests run clean 🎉

 > Note: Using the DOM API in a lit-element's lifecycle is an anti-pattern, however to allow for <abbr title="accessibility">a11y</abbr> it might be a real use case - anyways it's great for illustration purposes